sarahrosehassan/find-primes/README.md

 Algorithm:
 - Eliminate all even composite numbers, numbers divisible by 2
-- Eliminate all odd composite numbers,
+- Eliminate all odd composite numbers by finding numbers divisible by the lowest odd number that is leftover
 -